Review of "Theory of Everything" by Paul Alderson. (2011)

 Pervading this book is the author's desire to invent reasons why nature is as it is and behaves as it does.
 He seems frustrated that mainstream science doesn't allow or address "Why?" questions.
 Scientists have learned that such questions have no scientific answers.
 Science limits iself to describing nature, answering only "How?" questions.
 If Alderson's goal is to tell us why, his effort is doomed to failure.

 Alderson ridicules traditional physics concepts such as action at a distance and fields (gravitational, electric, magnetic, etc.) as being "fairy tale" concepts.
 They are not "real", he says.
 He never gives a clear definition of "real", just examples of unreal things.
 What does he give us instead?
 Old and discredited concepts such as an imagined substance filling all (or most of) space—the old, discarded notion of the "luminiferous aether."
+Why is Alderson's imaginary "stuff" any more real than gravitational fields, etc.?
+He doesn't tell us.

 Alderson is so taken with this idea that he proposes an experimental test.
 He imagines a gravity shield that can block the push of gravity.
 He even gives rough plans for making such a shield.
 But he hasn't built and tested one.
 That's an exercise for the reader.
 Go ahead and build one.
 It is guaranteed not to work.

 Nicola Tesla, in his article "The Problem of Increasing Human Energy" (Century Illustrated Magazine, June 1900) proposed extracting energy from gravity by use of a gravity shield.
 Tesla proposed a flywheel with a gravity shield under one side, shielding that side from gravity, thereby making the wheel rotate.
-The rotation can provide unlimited energy, tapping energy from the relentless push of the ether.
-Alderson uses this "gravity shield" idea in a different way (giving no acknowledgment to Tesla).
-In two murky pages [P. 59, 60] and one equally murky diagram he describes a "see-saw" device intended to prove the correctness of his theory.
+The rotation could provide unlimited energy, tapping energy from the relentless push of the ether.
+Alderson uses this (unworkable) "gravity shield" idea in a different way (giving no acknowledgment to Tesla).
+In two murky pages [P. 59, 60] and one equally murky diagram Alderson describes a "see-saw" device intended to prove the correctness of his theory.
 If anyone can make sense of these "instructions" please let me know.

 Is this ether "push" like the static pressure in a gas?
 If so, it should act equally on all sides of an object without moving the object.
-If it is an ether "wind" or "flow", then where does the ether go after it has pushed inward from all sides into the earth?
+But if it is an ether "wind" or "flow", then where does the ether go after it has pushed inward from all sides into the earth?
 And where does it originate?
 Inquiring minds would like to know, but Alderson's answers to these questions are murky at best.
 Alderson's revival of the "ether shadowing" idea doesn't help.

 However, Alderson's "answers" to such questions are sometimes entertaining.
 He says the ether arises from black holes (how or why this is so is never explained).
 He does say ether results when masses are broken down by "vast pressures" [p.
 31] from larger masses.
 So apparently ether has mass—made up of particles with mass so tiny that they can slip right through atoms.
 "As I eluded to in a previous section..." alderton says.
 He's "eluded" many things in this book, wihout being restrained by logic or facts.
 How much ether is there?
 Alderson says "We don't know, but let's say a lot." [p.
 27] Alderson carries "hand-waving" arguments to a new level of irrelevance.
 Seldom does he give numeric values for anything.